satya666666/Alzheimer-s-detection-using-ML/README.md

 ## Disclaimer
 The model is for educational purposes only and not for clinical diagnosis.
 Unauthorized use of the application is prohibited.

-UI.py:

-This repository contains a Python-based Tkinter GUI application designed for testing machine learning models in Alzheimer's Detection.
-The application features an intuitive interface for selecting image files, initiating model training, and predicting results.

-Features
-User-Friendly Interface:

-Built with Tkinter for seamless interaction.
-Easy-to-navigate layout with labeled buttons and sections.
-Image Selection:

-Select .jpg image files for testing via a dialog box.
-Results:

-Display results of model predictions in real time.
-Current placeholder function prints a test output.
-Team Credits:

-Footer displays contributors' names.
-Requirements
-To run this project, ensure you have the following installed:

-Libraries:
-tkinter: For GUI design.
-Pillow: For handling and displaying images.
-Install these dependencies with:

-bash
-Copy code
-pip install pillow
-Folder Structure:
-Ensure the following directory structure for required assets:

-bash
-Copy code
-project_root/
-├── UI.py               # Main application script
-├── icons/              # Directory containing button icons │   ├── train.png
-│   ├── selectfile.png
-│   ├── result.png
-Running the Application
-Clone or download this repository to your local system.

-Navigate to the directory containing UI.py.

-Run the application with:

-bash
-Copy code
-python UI.py
-Interact with the Interface:

-Click on "Train Model" to initiate training (not implemented yet).
-Use "Select the Image file to test" to choose an image file.
-Click "Get Results" to see test output (currently hardcoded).
-How It Works
-File Selection
-The openfile() function allows users to browse and select .jpg image files using the askopenfile dialog.
-Model Results
-The getresult() function is a placeholder for actual prediction logic.
-It currently prints: sql
-Copy code
-YOU ARE NOT SUFFERING AD
-Authors
-Satyam Gupta
-Saurav Sharma
-Vaibhav Gupta
-Vikash Kumar Singh
-Customization
-To modify the UI:

-Update the text and button functionality as needed in UI.py.
-Replace icons in the icons/ folder for a personalized look.